Sword Handle Cap (Fuchi) signed Masatsune

 This is a fine antique metal cap (fuchi) of the handle of the Japanese sword.
 The base metal of the cap is the copper-gold alloy (shakudō) with a smooth surface (migaki-ji).
 The cap was made by someone using the name Hōgetsutei Masatsune and also signed with a cypher (kaō).
 I cannot identrifiy the artist and I am unsure of the authenticity of the signature but the workmeship of the cap is top qaulity.
 I would estimate it was made sometime during the late Edo Period (circa late 18th to mid-19th Century).

 The subject of the cap is two phesants facing about ready to fight amoung Spring flowers.
 The detail of the inlayes very nicely using gold (kin) and copper (dō).
-It is being listed on consignment sale by a private collector.

 The cap was made by someone signing the named Hōgetsutei Masatsune with a cypher (kaō).
 The cap (fuchi) measures 3.7 cm (1.4 inches) long by 1.9 cm (0.7 inches) wide.
 The condition is excellent.

 Returns are accepted during a three-day inspection period starting upon acceptance of the item with a 10% restocking fee of the original purchase price.
 Items wanting to be returned after this three-day inspection period can be purchased back at a discounted price at the discretion of the management of Rain Dragon Art and Antiques, LLC.